MLB Player News

 Salvador Perez C | KC

-Perez is out of the lineup for Sunday's game against the Tigers.
+Perez isn't in the lineup for Saturday's game against Minnesota.

 -